Seed Format

 -

-Save changes and revert the hex file to binary:
+Save the changes and revert the hex file to binary

 -